alexiahellsten/portfolio-2025/README.md

 # Portfolio 2025

-This portfolio was created with React, Vite and TailwindCSS to showcase my current knowledge.
+This portfolio is created with React, Vite and TailwindCSS to showcase my current knowledge and projects.